SwartzJonah/odin-recipes/README.md

 # odin-recipes
-A webpage linking to 3 vietnamese recipes as my first html project!
+A webpage linking to 3 vietnamese recipes as my first html project a quick recipe page!